scottdillon1/Virtual_SCP_Academy/MDK/Part3.md

 ![VA Launchpad](images/Deploy3.png).

-As the project starts to deploy, you will see infomrational messages start to display in the console.
+As the project starts to deploy, you will see informational messages start to display in the console.
 If all goes goes, you should see something similar to the following;

 ![VA Launchpad](images/Deployed.png).